chaohcc/Algorithm-selection/README.md

 ### other files
 #### slef_Conv_supervised_antoencoder.py
 the python file for training the workload encoder model.
 #### epoch64_bs_96_thansmodel_conv_supervised_27795_inputdim_32_systematic_sampling_10thousand_encoder.pth
 the saved model of workload encoder, trained on training data with 277775 training points. the workload file are sampling with systematic method, that sampling 10000 operations from each workload file the batch size if 96, trian with 64 epoches.
+#### LIAS-clf, LIAS-reg
+files for the classfication model and regression model
+#### DWMatrix
+some examples for the DWMatrix for the workload file
+#### training_data
+training data for the LIAS-clf and LIAS-reg

 ### References
 [GRE] Chaichon Wongkham, Baotong Lu, Chris Liu, Zhicong Zhong, Eric Lo, and Tianzheng Wang.
 Are Updatable Learned Indexes Ready? .
 PVLDB,15(11): 3004 - 3017, 2022.